petermr/knowledgeCommons/README.md

-# semanticObelisk
+# GSKC
 A collection of existing semantic resources which can be linked to build a Global Semantic Knowledge Commons (GSKC).
-"We" is an emerging community dedicated to this.
+At present (2022-09) "We" is a group developing GSKC for Climate Change, and reaching out to other potential nodes.
+But the approach is generic and we can see an emerging GSKC community.

 # rationale
 Currently much information is "published" as monolithic documents.
 Scholarly publishing is irretrievably broken (cannot be mended), and the PublisherAcademicComplex has crippled the development of the Semantic Web in creating/distributing knowledge.
 GSKC (aka SemanticObelisk) is a bottom-up low-profile approach to redress this, in the same way as the [BlueObelisk.org](https://blueobelisk.org) in chemistry played an important part in promoting Open Data, Open Source software, and Open Standards.
 If we promote and coordinate our existing tools and resources we can build an impressive and useful Knowledge Commons .
 TODAY.